OCR Economics Globalisation Revision Notes

 6 marksView mark scheme hint▾

-Discuss both positive and negative impacts, including job creation and loss, economic growth, and cultural effects.
+Discuss both positive and negative impacts, including job creation and loss, economic growth, and cultural changes.

-Explain how technological advancements have facilitated globalisation.
+Explain how technology has facilitated globalisation.
 [4 marks]

 4 marksView mark scheme hint▾

-What is meant by multinational corporations?
+What is meant by the term 'multinational corporation'?
 [2 marks]

 2 marksView mark scheme hint▾